Authenticating via OAuth

 http://localhost:8080 is a simple one to use.

 In order to use a password flow application with PRAW you need four pieces of information:

-The client ID is the 14-character string listed just under “personal use script” for the desired developed application
+The client ID is at least a 14-character string listed just under “personal use script” for the desired developed application

 The client secret is at least a 27-character string listed adjacent to

 The password for the Reddit account used to register the application.